 At first, it may seem a bit awkward to be seen wearing glasses, as people often told me that I look like Harry Potter or something like that.
 But then, you wouldn’t feel awkward once you’re used to it.
 The only thing you might worry about is being clumsy enough to break the lens and/or the frame.

 I always prefer glasses over contact lenses, since I’m more comfortable with it.
-Contact lenses, as I read in some sites, is somewhat difficult to use and needs to be cleaned and maintained often.
+Contact lenses, as I read on some sites, is somewhat difficult to use and needs to be cleaned and maintained often.
 Special care is needed while handling them as well.
-Glasses however, needs little maintenance and it’s easy to put on.
+Glasses, however, needs little maintenance and it’s easy to put on.

 Well, as much as I appreciate the art of correcting vision through frames and lens, it can have some great advantages aside from being able to see clearly.
 Just for a thought…